myrobotbitPID/PXT-MyRobotBit/README.md

-# robot
+# pxt-MyRobotBit
-A PXT for Myrobot:Bit ECO PRO
+A PXT package to use for MyRobot:Bit